ssokolow/quicktile/docs/authors/index.rst

 `Stuart Axelbrooke`_
     Corrected a flaw in the window-tiling heuristics which prevented them from functioning correctly on especially large monitors.

+`Thomas Vander Stichele`_
+    Helped to clean up the API documentation during the ePyDoc_ era.

 `Valdis Vitolins`_
     Added an omitted dependency on ``python-setuptools`` to :file:`README.rst`